AyushSenapati/reactive-micro/README.md

 Benefits of this authorization architecture is, every time a request comes in, services do not need to query the database and join multiple tables which might even scattered across different services to determine if the request is authorized. instead using the pre generated policies authz middlewares can decide whether to allow/deny the request with out even sending it to the service layer.

 ## Events
 Followings are the events supported by these microservices.
-For more on these events check [events.json](events.json) file.
 |Name|Description|
 |------|-----------|
 |`event-account-created`|fired when an account is created successfully|